 Dental checkups prevent oral diseases, identify issues in their early stages, and keep the teeth healthy in the long term.
 They decrease the danger of expensive therapies, promote gum health, and guarantee an adequate level of hygiene through professional cleansing.
 They are also vital in the overall health of the body as they aid in detecting indicators that are signs of systemic health conditions, which can only be detected through regular examinations.

-Why Routine Dental Exams Are Essential for Long-Term Oral Health
+Why Dental Checkups Matter for Oral Health

 Preventive Care vs Reactive Treatment